chungvuiloong/news-landing-page/README.md

     - In Headline, background of button changes to Very-dark-blue.
     - In TopThree, the text colour of header changes to Soft-red.

 After building, I noticed the alignment is off with the other components unlike the given design.
-So I changed my design to be grid due its nature of being accurately alignment.
+So I changed my design to be grid and flexbox due its nature of being accurately alignment.

 ### Built with